Home Personal Injury Burn Injury

 How Your Cleveland Burn Injury Attorney Can Help

-In burn injury cases, determining who is at fault is a crucial step of the legal process.
+In Cleveland burn injury cases, determining who is at fault is a crucial step of the legal process.
 George Mineff, Jr., Attorney at Law will investigate to find out who’s liable for your injuries.
 Liable parties may include a property owner who failed to address a known hazard, an employer who neglected workplace safety regulations, or the manufacturer of a defective product.

 Contractors and businesses that don’t follow protocols or fail to provide adequate safety measures may be liable for burn injuries.
 Supervisors and employees who fail to adhere to safety standards can also be held liable.
 In Ohio, you may be able to seek punitive damages in cases where the defendant demonstrated malice or aggravated or egregious fraud.